Reinforcement-Learning-Agents/flappybird/README.md

 While individual evaluation curves exhibit variability across random seeds, the aggregated results show a clear upward trend in performance as training progresses.
 Variability bands highlight that Double DQN maintains a tighter performance range, indicating improved stability.

-### Training Dynamics

-Training episode returns provide insight into the learning dynamics and stability of each algorithm.
-DQN demonstrates a steady improvement over time but exhibits higher variance, particularly in later training stages, where occasional performance drops are observed.

-NFQ displays significantly different behavior compared to online methods.
-Despite initial improvements, its performance saturates at a lower level and remains highly sensitive to exploration quality.

 ### Impact of Reward Shaping

 Preliminary experiments revealed that the magnitude of the survival reward plays a crucial role in shaping agent behavior.
 When the survival reward was set too high, agents learned conservative strategies that prioritized staying alive rather than successfully passing pipes.